Do Shared Mobility Operators Need 5G in 2026 Analytics and research

 When LTE Cat-M and NB-IoT are still the right call

-LTE Cat-M and NB-IoT remain the right baseline for most shared mobility fleets in 2026.
+For most shared mobility fleets in 2026, LTE Cat-M and NB-IoT remain the right baseline.
 The cases where they win:

-• Markets where 5G coverage has indoor or fringe-zone gaps: Parking garages, underpasses, and edge-of-city zones still need LTE fallback.
+• Markets with indoor or fringe-zone gaps: Parking garages, underpasses, and edge-of-city zones still need an LTE fallback.
 Pure 5G modems lose vehicles to dead zones.

 • Existing fleets mid-lifecycle: Don’t pull working LTE hardware off the street to upgrade.
 Refresh at natural cycle end, with dual-mode modems then.

-The honest answer for most operators in 2026: stay on LTE Cat-M for current fleets, spec dual-mode 5G/LTE on next refresh, evaluate pure 5G only when you have a specific feature requirement that needs it.
+The honest answer for most operators in 2026: stay on LTE Cat-M for current fleets, spec dual-mode 5G/LTE on the next refresh, and evaluate pure 5G only when you have a specific feature that needs it.

 How EazyRide handles the IoT and connectivity layer

-We build the white-label management platform that shared mobility operators use to run their fleets.
+EazyRide builds the white-label management platform that shared mobility operators use to run their fleets.
 We don’t make IoT modems or sell connectivity.
-We integrate with the hardware you already chose.
+We integrate with the hardware you already chose, which means your connectivity decision stays yours.

-What that means for your 5G versus LTE decision:
+What that means for your 5G versus LTE call:

-• Multi-vehicle, multi-generation support: Mix LTE-only legacy units with newer dual-mode 5G/LTE units in one fleet without separate dashboards or duplicate admin accounts.
+• Multi-generation support in one account: Mix LTE-only legacy units with newer dual-mode 5G/LTE vehicles in a single fleet, on one mobility dashboard built for scooter fleet operators.
+No separate dashboards, no duplicate admin accounts.

-• Real-time geofencing without connectivity dependencies: Zone rule changes push to vehicles regardless of underlying modem type.
+• Real-time geofencing without connectivity dependencies: Zone rule changes push to vehicles regardless of the underlying modem type, in real time.
 No firmware update required.

-The point: your connectivity choice should be driven by fleet economics, not by platform constraints.
-If a vendor pushes you toward 5G-only hardware to fit their software stack, that’s the platform’s limitation, not your operational need.
+The point: let fleet economics drive your connectivity choice, not the software.
+If a vendor pushes you toward 5G-only hardware to fit their stack, that’s the platform’s limitation, not your operational need.

 FAQs